Yoshiminedera Temple: Hydrangea over Kyoto

 Hydrangea Garden

 At Yoshiminedera’s garden, around the rainy season every year, you will see tens of thousands of hydrangeas in bloom.
-It is indeed as pretty as famous hydrangea temple, Mimuroto-ji, but Yoshiminedera has significantly less people.
+It is indeed as pretty as the famous hydrangea temple, Mimuroto-ji, but Yoshiminedera has significantly fewer people.

-Because Yoshiminedera is in the deep of the mountains, the hydrangea bloom a bit later than in the city.
-They usually come into full bloom around the end June or early July.
+Because Yoshiminedera is in the deep of the mountains, the hydrangea blooms a bit later than in the city.
+They usually come into full bloom around the end of June or early July.

 Information: Yoshiminedera Temple